Food Safety Management

 The second component is the Food Safety Management System (FSMS).
 The FSMS is a document that outlines the procedures a business should follow to prevent contamination or other health risks from poor food handling practices.
 This includes staff training, equipment maintenance, temperature control, pest control, product recalls, and more.

-You can begin building your FSMS by identifying any areas of improvement within your business and then finding solutions to these issues.
+Managers can begin building an FSMS by identifying any areas of improvement within the business and then finding solutions to these issues.
 Consider the following to help get an idea of your establishment’s current needs:

 • Assess any safety hazards in the facility that have not been addressed